Belgian Congo: Belgian Congo

 On 18 October 1908, the Belgian Parliament voted in favour of annexing the Congo as a Belgian colony.
 A majority of the socialists and the radicals firmly opposed this annexation and reaped electoral benefits from their anti-colonialist campaign, but some believed that the country should annex the Congo and play a humanitarian role to the Congolese population.
 Eventually, two Catholic MPs and half of the Liberal MPs joined the socialists in rejecting the Colonial Charter (forty-eight votes against) and nearly all the Catholics and the other half of the Liberal MP's approved the charter (ninety votes for and seven abstentions).
 This way, on 15 November 1908 the Belgian Congo became a colony of the Belgian Kingdom.
 This was after King Leopold II had given up any hope of excluding a vast region of the Congo from the government's control by attempting to maintain a substantial part of the Congo Free State as a separate crown property.

 When the Belgian government took over the administration in 1908, the situation in the Congo improved in certain respects.
 The brutal exploitation and arbitrary use of violence, in which some of the concessionary companies had excelled, were curbed.
 The crime of "red rubber" was put to a stop.
-Article 3 of the new Colonial Charter of 18 October 1908 stated that: "Nobody can be forced to work on behalf of and for the profit of companies or privates", but this was not enforced, and the Belgian government continued to impose forced labour on the natives, albeit by less obvious methods.
+Article 3 of the new Colonial Charter of 18 October 1908 stated that: "Nobody can be forced to work on behalf of and for the profit of companies or privates", but this was not enforced, and the Belgian government continued to impose forced labour on the indigenous people of the area, albeit by less obvious methods.

 The transition from the Congo Free State to the Belgian Congo was a turning point, but it was also marked by a considerable continuity.
 The last Governor-General of the Congo Free State, Baron Wahis, remained in office in the Belgian Congo, and the majority of Leopold II's administration with him.
 While conditions were improved somewhat relative to rule under King Leopold, reports by doctors such as Dr. Raingeard show the low importance the Belgian government placed on healthcare and basic education of the natives.
-Opening up the Congo and its natural and mineral riches for the Belgian economy remained an important motive for colonial expansion, but other priorities, such as healthcare and basic education, gradually gained in importance.
+Opening up the Congo and its natural and mineral riches for the Belgian economy remained the motive for colonial expansion.